-- 7. Follow the prompts in the installation scripts. - Note The installation script enables you to load the client software for each of the UNIX client types that NetBackup supports onto the server.
+7. Follow the prompts in the installation scripts.

+Note The installation script enables you to load the client software for each of the UNIX client types that NetBackup supports onto the server.
 You can then "push" this client software from the server to your UNIX clients.
 (Make sure you load the software for all the UNIX client types you intend to back up onto the server.
 Otherwise, you will not be able to add these client types to the NetBackup policy configuration.)
-The correct NetBackup client software is automatically installed on the master server.
-Do not install additional client software on any media servers. - 8.
-On HP systems only: to unmount the CD-ROM, do the following: - Execute the pfs\umount command - Use the kill command to kill the following processes:
+The correct NetBackup client software is automatically installed on the server as well.
+Do not install additional client software on the server.

+- 8. On HP systems only: To unmount the CD-ROM, do the following: - Execute the pfs mount command - Use the kill command to kill the following processes